curl/curl/docs/cmdline-opts/proxy-tlsv1.md

 # `--proxy-tlsv1`

+Use at least TLS version 1.x when negotiating with an HTTPS proxy.
+That means TLS version 1.0 or higher

-Same as --tlsv1 but used in HTTPS proxy context.
+Equivalent to --tlsv1 but for an HTTPS proxy context.